 Each class has the opportunity to visit the school library to select an additional book to read at home.
 This can be fiction or non-fiction, it can be at their instructional level or a higher level of difficulty that they decide to read alongside a friend or another adult, including adults at home.

-Big Reading is supplemented by Reciprocal Reading where the text is briefly introduced or recapped at the start of the session.
-Children are then taught to predict what they are going to read in the next session, clarify the meaning of new language, question aspects of the text which may not have been fully understood and finally summarise the main ideas of the text.
+text is briefly introduced or recapped at the start of the session.
+Children are then taught to predict what they are going to read in the next session, clarify the meaning of new language, question aspects of the text which may not have been fully understood and answer questions based upon what they have read.
+Finally, pupils summarise the main ideas of the text.